A tenant who wishes to give up possession of a property during the fixed term of a lease can surrender the lease with their landlord by:

 In order to effect the forfeiture, the landlord may physically re-enter the property and bring the lease to an end, however, this can only be done if the tenant has clearly vacated the premises.
 This process is called 'peaceable re-entry'.
 If the property is still occupied by the tenant, the landlord may bring possession proceedings against the tenant based on a valid forfeiture.

 In Scotland, there is a similar process to forfeiture called irritancy.
 This process allows the landlord to terminate the lease after a breach of the lease by the tenant.
-The landlord must inform the tenant about the breach in writing and give them reasonable time to remedy the breach.
+The landlord must inform the tenant about the breach in writing and give them reasonable time to remedy the breach; this can be for monetary or non-monetary reasons.
 In cases of rent arrears, this is a minimum of 14 days.
 If no remedy is made within the period, the landlord can issue the tenant with a written notice to terminate.